 BSC delivered another program to meet the educational demands of its energy technology students and industry partners by obtaining approval from the North Central Association Higher Learning Commission to offer a four-year online degree in energy management.
 Courses for the Bachelor of Applied Science Degree in Energy Management began in January 2008.
 The BAS is designed to educate energy workers to move into supervisory and management positions.

 On September 29, 2008 the National Energy Center of Excellence ribbon cutting ceremony was held to celebrate the completion of the state-of-the-art facility and the accomplishments of the energy technology programs.
-The center is home to the National Center of Excellence programs, BSC Administration and the Continuing Education, Training and Innovation department.
+The center is home to the National Center of Excellence programs, BSC Administration and the Continuing Education department.

 In August 2010, the National Energy Center of Excellence expanded on its portfolio of programs and began the Renewable Generation Technology program, later renamed Energy Services & Renewable Technician.